-- Focus on transparency of Council actions, ease of access to records, and protecting the history of the City as documented in City records. - Support City board and committee activities, meetings, and membership. - Provide a high level of customer service to the City Council, residents, and staff.
+- Focus on transparency of Council actions, ease of access to records, and protecting the history of the City as documented in City records. - Support City board and committee activities, meetings, and membership. - Develop and publish a handbook for boards and committees. - Update City records retention schedules in coordination with the departments. - Provide a high level of customer service to the City Council, residents, and staff.